 Budget Your Planned Trip to Europe

-We’ll cover the cost of a trip to Europe a bit later, but it’s of the utmost importance to keep your budget in mind when deciding where to include on your itinerary.
+We’ll cover the cost of a trip to Europe later, but it’s of the utmost importance to keep your budget in mind when deciding where to include on your itinerary.

 For example, budget travelers might find it cost prohibitive to take a trip to London, Edinburgh and Dublin.
-Planning a trip to Lisbon and Porto or Poland and Hungary is often more affordable.
+Going to Romania, Poland or Hungary is often more affordable.

 How Many Days and How Many Cities?

-Deciding how many cities to visit – and how many days to spend in each – is a key element to planning your Europe trip.
+Deciding how to divide your time is a key element to planning your Europe trip.
 We believe most travelers need a minimum of 3 days in a city to thoroughly enjoy it.
-Of course, that is our rule of thumb and there are exceptions.
+That’s just our rule of thumb and there are exceptions.

 What it really boils down to is your desired pace of travel.
 We’ve been traveling to Europe for 30 years, and we moved much faster then than we do now!